EconLearn

 Monopoly vs Oligopoly

 Monopoly and Oligopoly are two Market Structures concepts in AP Economics that students often mix up.
-In short: monopoly is a monopoly is a market structure with a single seller producing a unique product with no close substitutes and significant barriers to entry.
-Meanwhile, oligopoly is an oligopoly is a market structure dominated by a small number of large interdependent firms.
+A monopoly is a market structure with a single seller producing a unique product with no close substitutes and significant barriers to entry.
+An oligopoly is a market structure dominated by a small number of large interdependent firms.
 Here is how they compare side by side.

 Monopoly